Ceterai/Ceterai.github.io/MyEnternia/Wiki/OldMooplicShroom/README.md

 <details markdown="1"><summary>Species descriptions: (Expand 8 items)</summary>

-- Alta: The worn down looks of the mooplic in this eco chamber are actually a common occurance.
+- Alta: The worn down looks of the mooplic in this eco chamber are actually a common occurrence.
 - Apex: I can plant this to grow a tree.
 - Avian: I can grow a tree by planting this sapling.
 - Floran: Floran plant cute sssapling, grow big bad evil tree!